 Sure, a small percentage of us might get out on a sailboat from time to time.
 Of that contingent, a few might actually even compete here and there.
 The thing is, you really don’t need to be out on the water to make use of a yachting timer.
 Just think for a second about all of the little tasks in your daily lives that could benefit from a short-run countdown timer.
 Steaks on the BBQ, your child’s time-out, that chat with a work colleague that always feels like it goes on forever (“oh, sorry Susan, I’ve really gotta run”), short intervals of billable time in the office, time remaining in a presentation; if you think about it long enough, you’ll certainly come up with a few more too.
 You might not need/use it every day, but at the very least, it makes for an interesting alternative to the conventional chronograph.

 Famous Regatta Timers

-Over the years, a number of brands have gotten into the category, especially during the ‘70s.
+Over the years, a number of brands (other than Rolex) have gotten into the category, especially during the ‘70s.
 Heuer’s catalog included both the Skipper and later the Heuer Regatta.
 The former used a 15-minute chronograph sub-dial, with each 5-minute increment/slice being painted a different color – a method both simple and effective.